AlexChesser/xformers-devcontainer/README.md

 # xformers Dev Container

 Pre-configured Visual Studio Code Dev Container for developing against `xformers` with GPU acceleration.
-It uses prebuilt and cached layers to make onboarding fast and reproducible.
+The this system will check out an editable install of your fork at first run.

+The approximate runtime of a first time setup was ~27 minues on an `AMD Ryzen 7 5800X 8-Core Processor, 3801 Mhz` running under WSL on Windows 11 Pro.

 ## What is this?

 This repository provides a GPU-ready, reproducible development environment for the `xformers` project.
-It assembles a minimal final dev image from prebuilt layers (PyTorch/CUDA wheels and an `xformers` wheel) and then links your fork in editable mode for rapid iteration.
+The Dockerfile installs CUDA/PyTorch/Triton toolchains directly and the post-create step clones your fork (with submodules) and installs it in editable mode for rapid iteration.

-See the deeper architectural overview in `/.devcontext/research/02-architectural-research.md`.

 ## Prerequisites